iot-da/iot-da.github.io/docs/Subjects/EDGE/Week1/assigments_Jetson-Nano.md

 ## Assigments
-* All the assigments related to the setup of Jetson-Nano should be sent to proffesor by email.
-As a **Subject** write "[IoT-DA Edge] Assigments Week1&2&3"
+* All the assigments related to the setup of Jetson-Nano should be sent to professor by email.
+As a **Subject** write "[IoT-DA Edge] Assignments Weeks1&2&3"

 ### Assigment 1: Image classification
-!!! danger "Assign"
+!!! danger "Assign 1"
     * Image classification using the **imagenet** script with an input example *images/strawberry_0.jpg*

 ### Assigment 2: Pedestrian detection
-!!! danger "Assign"
+!!! danger "Assign 2"
     * Test Pedestrian Detection example running the **detectnet** script with an input example data/images/peds_3.jpg
     * Download test video with the next command and test **detectnet* with pedestrians as output